Dr Nick Jones

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 My research interests lie primarily in British music since 1945.
 I have written numerous articles for Music & Letters, The Musical Times and Tempo, and have co-edited books for Cambridge University Press on Peter Maxwell Davies (2009), Michael Tippett (2013) and Harrison Birtwistle (2015).
-My latest book, Peter Maxwell Davies, Selected Writings (also CUP), will be published in October 2017.
+My latest book, Peter Maxwell Davies, Selected Writings (also CUP), was published in November 2017.

 I have recently updated Davies’s entry in the New Grove II, and, with Richard McGregor, catalogued the composer’s works into opus and WoO numbers.
 I am a member of the Editorial Advisory Board for Tempo.
 I am currently preparing a co-authored monograph on the music of Peter Maxwell Davies (Boydell & Brewer, forthcoming 2019).